geky/oi/doc.md

 `oi_call udp_rec(socket_t * s, void * buffer, size_t * len, address_t * addr)`
 Waits for data to be received on the socket given.
 When the socket receives data it is stored in the buffer limited by the length in len and the amount of data is stored in len.
 The address that the data is received from is then stored in addr.

-`oi_call udp_timed_rec(socket_t * s, void * buffer, size_t * len, address_t * addr, unsigned int ms)`
+`oi_call udp_rec_any(socket_t ** select, void * buffer, size_t * len, address_t * addr, unsigned int ms, int number, socket_t * s1, socket_t * s2, ...)`
-Waits for data to be received on the socket for the milliseconds given.
+Waits for data to be received on any of the sockets given for the milliseconds given.
 If the socket receives data it is stored in the buffer limited by the length in len and the amount of data is stored in len.
-The address that the data is received from is then stored in addr.
-If the time runs out, len is set to 0 and the functions returns ERR_TIMEOUT.
+The address that the data is received from is then stored in addr and the socket that receives the data is pointed to by select.
+If the time runs out, len and select are set to 0 and the functions returns ERR_TIMEOUT.

 [oi_tcp](oi_tcp.h)
 ---------------------------------------------